Trump charged with 34 counts in silent money scheme - ExBulletin

 Dressed in his dark suit and red tie, Trump turned and waved to the crowd outside the building before heading inside to be fingerprinted and processed.
 He arrived in court in an eight-car motorcade from Trump Tower, communicating his anger at the process in real time.

-Heading to Lower Manhattan, the courthouse, he posted on his Truth Social platform.
-This sounds so SURREAL WOW they are going to ARREST ME.
+Heading to Lower Manhattan, the courthouse,” he posted on his Truth Social platform.
+“It feels so SURREAL WOW they are going to ARREST ME.
 I can’t believe this is happening in America.
 MAGA!

 Afterwards, Trump’s attorney, Todd Blanche, told reporters it was a sad day for the country.